JamesNewton/SDMG-Web-Bot/README.md

   - To edit a file, select it on the left, then edit on the right, and be sure to click Save
   - To rename or copy a file, create the new file, then slect the old file, select it's contents, copy them, and then select the new file and paste the content into it and save.
   - To delete a file, right click it and select Delete.
 - Can connect to local WiFi router by adding a file (can create in onboard editor) called wifi.txt with the routers wifi SSID (name) and then a ":" and the password. e.g. <tt>mywifi:mypasssword</tt>.
 On restart, it wll connect to local wii and take the DHCP assigned wifi address.
-You can find that address by monitoring the serial debug data.
+You can find that address by monitoring the serial debug data, from the router, or using an app like advanced-ip-scanner (Windows) or fing (iOS, Android)
 - The `loop` function in the /robot.js file can be used to add code which will be called regularly when the robot is being controlled.
 This is a great place to add code to read sensors, filter input, or other interesting code.

  ## Data Flow